Last updated on January 25th, 2020 at 05:38 am

-81.5 — Bayside: Worldwide Sportsman, part of the Bass Pro Shops empire, offers a wealth of saltwater fishing tackle, outdoors gear, boating accessories and clothing.
-On display is a classic wooden fishing vessel, the kind Ernest Hemingway once used.
-You can also arrange charters on modern fishing boats.
+81.5 — Worldwide Sportsman is the temple of saltwater fishing, outdoors gear, boating accessories and clothing.
+Fishing charters in the marina.
+On display is an Old Keys wooden fishing vessel, the kind Ernest Hemingway once used.

-81.5 Islamorada Fish Company, a popular seafood market, restaurant and sunset tiki bar, now part of the Worldwide Sportsman.
-Buy fresh fish at the market.
-The restaurant has its own fishing fleet, so the fish is fresh off the boat.
+81.5 Islamorada Fish Company, popular seafood market, restaurant and sunset tiki bar, now part of Worldwide Sportsman.
+The market has its own fishing fleet, offering fresh fish daily.

 81.3 — Green Turtle Inn.
 Oceanside.
-Notable eatery with a history back to the 1940s.
+Venerable eatery with a history dating to the 1940s.
 Popular port of call for “barstool sailors.”

 80.0 — Roadside park, Bayside

-79.8 — Bud and Mary’s Marina, oceanside at the foot of Tea Table Relief Bridge.
-Drift fishing party boats, deep-sea and backcountry charters available.
+79.8 — Bud and Mary’s Marina, oceanside.
+Drift fishing party boats, deep-sea and back-country charters.

 79.1 — Tea Table Channel Bridge